 1tsp baking powder

 200g smoked bacon lardons (smoked streaky bacon cut into small pieces can also work)

 3 x 125g Mozzarella di Bufala, drained of liquid

-Heat an oven to 200C.
+- Step 4: Heat an oven to 200C/Fan 180C/Gas Mark 6.
 Place the lardons on a small baking tray and when the oven is hot, place the lardons inside and cook for 5 minutes then remove from the oven.

-Remove the stalk from the courgette, cut it in half and then slice the into thin half moons, around 1cm or less thick.
+- Step 6: Remove the stalk from the courgette, cut it in half and then slice into thin half moons, around 1cm or less thick.

-Place the pizza in the oven and cook for 5–8 minutes, or until the cheese has melted, the base has begun to bubble and edges have started to crisp.
+- Step 8: Place the pizza in the oven and cook for 5–8 minutes, or until the cheese has melted, the base has begun to bubble and edges have started to crisp.
 Do not open the oven during this time as you want to keep the heat as high as possible.

 - Step 9: Whilst the first pizza is cooking, make up the remaining pizza bases then cook once the oven is free.
 Also, remember to give the oven a few minutes after opening it to come back up to temperature.
 Once removed from the oven, seasoning the pizza with extra salt and pepper is optional, as the Pesto is highly seasoned and the lardons can also be salty.